Throughout the application and admission process, applicants can expect that the UVA Law Admissions Office will

 From applicants, we expect the decorum and comportment — in written and telephone correspondence, as well as in person — that characterizes the best members of the legal profession.

-- TBA – Priority filing deadline for financial aid forms
+- Feb.
+8, 2019 – Priority filing deadline for financial aid forms

 - TBA – Financial Aid Office begins awarding financial aid packages via Student Info System (SIS)